OnePunchMonk/NaturalGas-Trading-Mechanism/README.md

 ### Task 3: Evaluation and Results

-Task3.txt: Documentation of decisions made using ChatGPT for buy/hold/sell signals.
-ChatGPT Session Link
+Task3.txt: Documentation of decisions made using ChatGPT for buy/hold/sell signals

 TASK3PLOT.png: Visualization of the portfolio value over time based on the strategies applied.